Body Talk Youth Program

 - Spoken word

 What is the

-After a week of intense learning, sharing, writing, dancing, practicing, rocking and awesomeness, the artists and participants all perform side by side at our summer InFrinGinG Dance Festival in July.
+After a week of super fun learning, sharing, writing, dancing, practicing, rocking and awesomeness, the artists and participants all perform side by side at our summer InFrinGinG Dance Festival in July.

 Together, the Cru and workshop participants put on a combination of group & solo pieces created during spring break, culminating in a rousing night full of spirit, heart, talent and awesome performances!